 However, some people tend to find that despite diet changes like low-fat diets, their cholesterol levels are still quite high.
 What doctors are finding is that added sugar and your cholesterol are directly correlated.

 The higher your added sugar intake is, the higher your cholesterol levels will likely be.
-Dr. James Smith, a cardiologist with USF Health and Florida Hospital Tampa’s Pepin Heart Institute, said that he sees it in his “patients all the time…For some people, the main problem with their cholesterol is sugar consumption.”
+For example, Dr. James Smith, a cardiologist with USF Health and Florida Hospital Tampa’s Pepin Heart Institute, said that he sees it in his “patients all the time…For some people, the main problem with their cholesterol is sugar consumption.”

 Nadine Pazder, a dietitian from the Morton Plant Hospital, stated, “We ask patients to eliminate concentrated sweets, those empty calories we all indulge in, and to lose a little weight, which helps improve triglycerides fast.
-Within just a few weeks you’ll see significant improvement.
+So, within just a few weeks you’ll see significant improvement.
 Triglycerides move pretty quickly, where it can take months to see improvement in HDL and LDL with dietary changes.”

-Trying to cut back on sugary drinks like soda and sports drinks can help lower your triglycerides in just a few weeks.
+In conclusion, trying to cut back on sugary drinks like soda and sports drinks can help lower your triglycerides in just a few weeks.
 Sugar and your cholesterol are important to track in order to stay heart healthy.